 10.07.02.21-2

-.21-2 Resident Health Program.
+[.21-2] .31 Resident Health Program.

 A. The facility's infection prevention and control program shall include monitoring of the health status of all residents to determine if the residents have received annual influenza immunization and are free from tuberculosis in a communicable form.